open-learning-exchange/open-learning-exchange.github.io/pages/vi/vi-github-and-markdown.md

 [GitHub: Writing and Formatting](https://help.github.com/categories/writing-on-github/) - A Github help page on how to format and write, along with working with saved replies.
 [Markdown](http://dynalon.github.io/mdwiki/#!quickstart.md) - A more descriptive Github guide on more markdown syntax.
+[Markdown Interactive Tutorial](http://www.markdowntutorial.com/lesson/1/) - An awesome interactive tutorial to experiment and learn more Markdown syntax with.
 [Mastering Markdown](https://guides.github.com/features/mastering-markdown/) - The official Github Guide for Markdown syntax.
 [How to fork a repo](https://help.github.com/articles/fork-a-repo/) - A more in depth explanation about how and why we fork repositories from Github.
 [Comparison of markdown and html](http://thebridge.jp/en/wp/wp-content/uploads/2013/05/markdown-vs-html.png) - The general comparison of markdown and html.